DeadmanXXXII/Pitch_Deck/README.md

   - **Aerospace Vulnerabilities:** With the rise of private aerospace ventures and increasing reliance on satellite and aerospace technologies, vulnerabilities in these systems are a growing concern.
 Aerospace companies face risks from state-sponsored attacks, insider threats, and supply chain weaknesses.

 #### **Market Gap:**
-- **Lack of Comprehensive Solutions:** While large enterprises have access to top-tier cybersecurity solutions, mid-market companies are often left behind.
-Existing solutions are either too expensive, too complex, or require extensive customization, making them inaccessible to smaller businesses.
+- **Lack of Comprehensive Solutions:** While large enterprises have access to top-tier cybersecurity solutions, mid-market (and charities who we do for free if we can.) companies are often left behind.
+Existing solutions are either too expensive, too complex, or require extensive customization, making them inaccessible to smaller businesses or non-technical companies.
 - **Affordability:** Many cybersecurity platforms are priced beyond the reach of mid-market companies, leaving them under-protected and exposed to significant risks.
+A lot of these do more for the world than the Big 5 and deserve the best they can be given.
 - **Ease of Deployment:** Mid-market companies need solutions that can be deployed quickly and efficiently without requiring extensive in-house expertise or resources.
 The current market lacks these out-of-the-box (OOTB) solutions that balance robust security with simplicity.
 - **Fragmented Offerings:** Companies often have to piece together multiple products to cover different aspects of cybersecurity, leading to gaps in protection and inefficiencies in management.
-There is a need for a unified platform that addresses all major cybersecurity concerns in one place.
+There is a need for a unified platform that addresses all major cybersecurity concerns in one place that is affordable.

 ### **Slide 3: Solution Overview**